Optimize cost with reserved capacity in Azure Cosmos DB

 Exceeding reserved capacity

-When you reserve capacity for your Azure Cosmos DB resources, you are reserving provisioned thorughput.
+When you reserve capacity for your Azure Cosmos DB resources, you are reserving provisioned throughput.
 If the provisioned throughput is exceeded, requests beyond that provisioning will be billed using pay-as-you go rates.
 For more information on reservations, see the Azure reservations article.
 For more information on provisioned throughput, see provisioned throughput types.

 The reservation discount is applied automatically to the Azure Cosmos DB resources that match the reservation scope and attributes.
 You can update the scope of the reservation through the Azure portal, PowerShell, Azure CLI, or the API.